 A Credit Summary is prepared upon your acceptance to Parsons.
 This document provides you with a tentative overview of the credit that is likely to be transferred should you choose to attend Parsons.

-A Transfer Credit Evaluation will be processed after you accept our offer of admission by submitting the Reply Form along with your tuition deposit.
+A Transfer Credit Evaluation will be processed after you accept our offer of admission by submitting your tuition deposit.

 How is my prior coursework